SplatooD/splatood/README.md

 ### Updating Strings

-All strings in SplatooD are formatted as EBCDIC with an offset.
-Use the Python script in `util/ebcdic.py` to convert ASCII to appropriate arrays.
+Strings in SplatooD are formatted as nul-terminated tileset IDs.
+There is a tool in `util/string.py` to generate C arrays from input text.

 ### Updating Nametable Headers